SuperZekes/MyPass/README.md

 http://<yourlocalip>:5000
 ```

-Open that link in your browser of choice any one on your network will be able to access it as well.
+Open that link in your browser of choice, any one on your network will be able to access it as well.

 ![menuimage](https://i.imgur.com/6f7G85H.png)